-Finally, ensure that all necessary guards — as shown in your instructions — are on your machine and fully usable.
+Finally, ensure that all necessary guards — as shown in your instructions — are in the correct position to protect you while cutting.

 2. Marking Up

-Mark the board on the area to be cut with a carpenter’s pencil, drawing a line that fully extends across the material you’re working on.
-Then, place the board on your saw, tightly against the fence.
+Mark where you will cut the material with a carpenter’s pencil, drawing a line that extends across its entire width.
+Then, place it on your saw, tightly against the fence.

-If your cut requires an angle or bevel, use your machine’s levers and knobs to adjust to the correct position.
+If your cut requires an angle or bevel, adjust your machine’s levers and knobs until it is in the correct cutting position.

 5. Secure the Material

-At least half of the board’s length should be on your bench for stability.
-If it’s too long, use an additional bench or miter saw stand.
-While you can press down on the board to hold (naturally at a safe distance from the blade), a securing clamp is a less dangerous method.
+At least half of the board’s length should be on the bench for stability.
+If the material is too long, you can use an additional bench or miter saw stand.
+While you can press down on the board to hold it (at a safe distance from the blade), a securing clamp is a much safer method.

 6. SAB — Start, Allow, Bring

-- Start the machine with the trigger — ensure it isn’t touching the material you’re about to cut.
+- Start the machine with the trigger — ensure it isn’t touching the material you are about to cut.